christothic/gdscript-preprocessor/README.md

 - Utilize multi-threading for handling large projects. `Please send feedback on this!` I'm still a godot noob and a godot threads noob by extension, so this only has been tested on small projects on a fast computer.
 - Implement nested conditional directives for complex scenarios.
 - Combine multiple `##define` directives to manage various build configurations.

+## Contributing
+Contributions to the GDScript Preprocessor Plugin are welcome!
+Just fork and send your pull request, I will test it as soon as I can.

+## License
+MIT, do whatever with this, I'm happy knowing it helped somewhat.

+## Acknowledgments
+Thanks to the Godot community for the continuous support.